 Sensors monitor all the key functions necessary to manage ignition timing, fuel delivery, emission controls, transmission shifting, cruise control, engine torque reduction (if the vehicle has antilock brakes with traction control) and charging output of the alternator.
-On many late model vehicles (Toyota, Nissan, etc.), the PCM even controls the throttle because there is no direct cable or linkage connection to the throttle.
+On most late model vehicles the PCM also controls the throttle.
+There is no mechanical linkage or cable between the gas pedal and throttle.
 Reliable sensor inputs are an absolute must if the whole system is to operate smoothly.

 Usually located on the cylinder head or intake manifold, the coolant sensor is used to monitor the temperature of the engine coolant.
 Its resistance changes in proportion to coolant temperature.
 Input from the coolant sensor tells the computer when the engine is warm so the PCM can go into closed loop feedback fuel control and handle other emission functions (EGR, canister purge, etc.) that may be temperature dependent.